Father Sues Florida Private School After Son Dies In Drowning Accident On Graduation Day

 The victim in this case was the last student to jump into the water.
 Although he was a standout basketball player, he was apparently a “below average swimmer,” according to the lawsuit.
 And as events played out, the student who had jumped in just before the victim was having trouble and started to drown.
 As participants and onlookers moved to help that student, they apparently failed to notice the victim was also drowning.
 In fact, the victim was underwater for several minutes, the lawsuit alleged, before another student noticed he was missing.
 It took several more minutes before the victim was pulled out of the water.
 By the time emergency medical personnel were called to the scene, the victim was “unresponsive and not breathing.”
 He was pronounced dead shortly thereafter.

 According to TCpalm.com, the Indian River County Sheriff’s Office concluded the victim’s drowning was “accidental” and declined to pursue any criminal charges.
 The lawsuit, however, alleges the school’s negligence caused the victim’s wrongful death.
 More specifically, the complaint states the school owed the victim a “non-delegable duty to use reasonable care to ensure that [he] was properly looked after at all times while on school property as well as at all school events and functions.”
 The lawsuit seeks unspecified damages on behalf of the victim’s estate and his surviving family members.

 Speak with a Florida Wrongful Death Lawyer Today

 No lawsuit or judgment can ever replace the loss of a loved one.
 But family members can still achieve some small sense of justice in holding the negligent actors responsible in court.
-If you are faced with such a situation and need to speak with a qualified Delray Beach wrongful death attorney, contact the Leifer Law Firm today to schedule a consultation.
+If you are faced with such a situation and need to speak with a qualified Delray Beach wrongful death attorney, Contact Leifer & Ramirez today to schedule a consultation.